ioannis-aronis/1st-Milestone-Project/README.md

 * As a user, I want to visit **web responsive websites** which literally translates to *''friendly and easy use and access in all devices formats, desktop, tablet or mobile.

-* As a user, I want to create **''easy to use and easy to access''** find out what eco homes are.
+* As a user, I want to visit **''easy to use and easy to access''** websites in terms of filling in information.

 * As a user, I want to **move to subwebpages of the website** rather fast and easy.

-* As a user, I want to **watch a video of a project of the imaginary manager** to grasp an idea of his work.
+* As a user, I want to **click on a link of a project of the imaginary company** to grasp an idea of their work.

-* As a user, I want to find **more information about the imaginary manager's working history.**
+* As a user, I want to find **more information about the imaginary company and its founder.**

 The user’s goals can be met via this website as he interacts and uses a clear, simple and elegant web responsive website.

-As this project (MS1) is basically my first project ever, it was important for me to keep it simple looking and in content too as to not overwhelm a first-time user (and also myself with information not clearly coprehensive to me as a student yet).
+As this project (MS1) is basically my first project ever, it was important for me to keep it simple looking and in content too as to not overwhelm a first-time visitor - user (and also myself with information not clearly coprehensive to me, as a student, yet).

 With the navbar fixed on top, it is easy for users to navigate and be able to choose to go / move to another subwebpage of the same website wherever they are on the current page at any given time.

-All links open into a new tab so the user will not forget *'Storyteller'* website and can go back to it very easy.
+All links open into a new tab so the user will not forget *'Storyteller'* website and can go back to it very easy by clikcing on iys own individual "tab" .

 # **Wireframes**
-I used [Balsamiq](https://balsamiq.com/) to create wireframes **(WIREFRAMES LINKS HERE!!!)** in desktop, tablet and phone view.
+I used [Balsamiq](https://balsamiq.com/) to create wireframes **(WIREFRAMES .pdf LINKS HERE!!!)** in desktop, tablet and phone view.